Important steps to a successful meditation practice

 - every thought

-In my book Samadhi: Unity of Consciousness and Existence I have presented how the consciousness of the man manifests in different states and energy centers, as well as all dimensions of nature.
+In my book Samadhi: Unity of Consciousness and Existence I have presented how the consciousness of man manifests in different states and energy centers, as well as all the dimensions of nature.

 The first is the distinction (viveka) of the four dimensions of our existence which have so far been interdependent and therefore conditional, as well as the fundamental knowledge of each one of them in particular.
 For this to be distinguished, constant or persistent attention is needed, objective awareness of our own being, and everything that is happening within it.
 That is the meaning of the word satipatthâna.

-The second one is the spontaneous application (vipassana); it is the insight into these four factors as they are all spontaneously happening together.
+The second one is the spontaneous application (vipassana); it is the insight into these four factors as they all spontaneously occur together.
 The constant attention alone does not mean much without making sense of what is being perceived.
-The application of insight is the practical strengthening of the consciousness of the soul in all possible activities we do by body and mind.
+The application of insight is the practical strengthening of the consciousness of the soul in all possible activities we do by the body and mind.
 Vipassana is here, according to the original Buddha’s teaching, applied in all the dimensions the human being is composed of: (1) body – earth, (2) feelings – water, (3) general state of mind, will or intent – fire, and (4) every thought – air.

 Distinction of all of these factors we’re made of is crucial for the awakening or the realization of the consciousness of the soul.
-We have never been sufficiently conscious of how the body acts on the mind, mind on the body, feelings on both mind and body, and how it is all connected together.
+We have never been sufficiently conscious of how the body acts on the mind, mind on the body, feelings on both the mind and body, and how it is all connected together.
 It is, in fact, that connection that connects our soul to the body, which is conditioned by our own consciousness: the misinterpretation, which creates the misunderstanding of what we’re made of.

 The misunderstanding of what we’re made of, creates all the other misunderstandings, in people and in interpersonal relationships.
 When we learn to distinguish what we’re made of, then we learn to distinguish and evoke all other misunderstandings.
 This is also the case with modern psychology and psychotherapy.
-Only when we establish and differentiate all these relationships and mutual attitudes, we can be objectively aware of their existence, be free, and that means, have full consciousness of the soul.
+Only when we establish and differentiate all these relationships and mutual attitudes, we can be objectively aware of their existence, be free, and that means, we can have the full consciousness of the soul.